 i.
-There are no past complaints upheld by the licensing body, pending complaints, or restrictions imposed by the licensing body against the proposed psychologist in any area of professional conduct, and that their licence to practice psychology has no restrictions;
+There are no past complaints upheld by the licensing body, pending complaints, or restrictions imposed by the licensing body against the proposed psychologist in any area of professional conduct, and that their licence to practice psychology has no restrictions; OR psychologist. provided belo complaints (upheld and current) and/o or restrictions are

-OR

-ii.
-There are past complaints upheld by the licensing body, pending complaints, and/or restrictions imposed by the licensing body against the proposed psychologist.
-Details of the complaints (upheld and current) and/or restrictions are provided below in detail:
+There are past complaints upheld by the licensing body, pending complaints, and/or restrictions imposed by the licensing body against the proposed